FreemanX/ATM-SS-Proj/README.md

 2. The sample codes provided by Joe are also included for now.
 Those code can only be > reference as mentioned in the lecture.

 ==============

+### Notice
+There is a "mistake" in BAMSHandler.java, line 134.
+"toAcc=" should be "&toAcc=", whenever you try to use the transfer method, append a "&" behind the cred. e.g handler.transfer(cardNo, cred + "&", accNo, toAcc, amount)